rxgoa/EveProject/README.md

 # MVP - Discord bot
-This is a very MVP discord bot with a few features.
-This is very much a project for me to study the tech.
+This is a MVP discord bot with a few features like: checking people status, activities, channels, channels messages and general server information using a LLM.
+This is a project for me to study the tech.

 # LangGraph
 This is LangGraph version of the project.
 My older version using only LangChain is here [lang-chain-branch](https://github.com/rxgoa/EveProject/tree/lang-chain) branch.